SneedUltima/E-Commerce-App/README.md

 [View Application](https://helpful-dieffenbachia-34da37.netlify.app/)

 ### Features
-* Themed as a gym supplements store
+* Themed as a gym supplement store
 * Application connects to Sanity IO to present a range of products, including preworkouts, protein and gym accessories
 * User is able to inspect products for more information and add product to a cart
 * Application includes category pages where user can dynamically filter products on metrics like price